Bury Cyclists' Touring Club

 CYCLISTS' TOURING CLUB

-Founded in 1878, the CTC is a national organisation which is subdivided into local District Associations.
-Bury Section is part of the Manchester DA.
+Founded in 1878, the CTC is a national organisation (now known as Cycling UK) which is subdivided into Local Groups.
+Bury Section is part of the Manchester & District CTC (formerly Manchester District Association).

 Bury Section began life way back in 1929 with club runs held every Sunday since then - only interrupted by the Second World War.
 In 2004 we celebrated our 75th anniversary with the production of our new stylish orange and blue ‘CTC Bury’ cycling strip.
 The jerseys feature an illustration of local landmark 'Peel Tower' which is sited high above the town on Holcombe Hill.